nahid1991/ReactMessenger/README.md

-# ReactTodo
+# ReactMessenger
-A simple Todo application made with React project.
+A simple messenger application made with React project.

 React is awesome.